Posted in: Addiction, Mental Health

 How to Get More Information About Treating Mental Health Conditions and Process Addictions

-Dealing with both a mental health condition and a process addiction can be frightening, but fortunately, professional treatment can help a person learn how to manage the disorders effectively.
-If you or a loved one is struggling with co-occurring disorders and want to learn more about the different treatment options that are available, please call our toll-free number today.
-Our admissions coordinators are available 24 hours a day to answer your questions and give you more information, so call us right now to regain control of your life.
+Dealing with both a mental health condition and a process addiction can be frightening, but fortunately, professional treatment can teach you or your loved one how to manage the disorders effectively.
+If you or a loved one is struggling with co-occurring disorders and want to learn more about the different treatment options that are available, please call us at 615-490-9376.